rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 3. Generate a unique mDNS hostname.
 The unique name MUST consist of a version 4 UUID as defined in {{RFC4122}}, followed by ".local".

 4. Register the candidate's mDNS hostname as defined in {{RFC6762}}.
-As the hostname is expected to be unique, the ICE agent SHOULD skip probing when registering the hostname.
-The ICE agent MAY also skip sending an mDNS announcement for the hostname.
+The ICE agent SHOULD send an mDNS announcement for the hostname.
+As the hostname is expected to be unique, the ICE agent SHOULD skip probing of the hostname.

 5. If registering of the mDNS hostname fails, abort these steps.
 The candidate is not exposed.